Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1882: While standing on a chair to dust a picture frame, the outlaw Jesse James is shot in the back of the head and killed by Robert Ford, a member of the gang living in the James house who was hoping to collect a state reward on James' head.

-1860: The first successful United States Pony Express run from Saint Joseph, Mo., to Sacramento, Calif., begins.
+1860: The first successful United States Pony Express run from Saint Joseph, Missouri, to Sacramento, California, begins.
 The Pony Express would last a year and a half before the first transcontinental telegraph system put it out of business.

 1823: William Magear "Boss" Tweed, the politician most notable for being the "boss" of Tammany Hall, the Democratic Party political machine that played a major role in the politics of 19th century New York City and state, is born in New York City.
 Tweed spent a year in jail for stealing up to $45 million from New York City taxpayers through political corruption and died in jail in 1878 while waiting for a civil trial in which New York State was seeking to recover $6 million in embezzled funds.